mjrafferty/apollo-zsh-theme/module_guide.md

 ### Basic Module

-Every module should define atleast one function by the name of '__apollo_{module_name}_run'.
+Every module should define at-least one function by the name of '__apollo_{module_name}_run'.
 The value this function returns is passed back by setting the '__APOLLO_RETURN_MESSAGE' variable.

-For the duration of this guide, we're going to focus on devloping a module that does one simple task, listing the number of files in your current directory.
+For the duration of this guide, we're going to focus on developing a module that does one simple task, listing the number of files in your current directory.
 The actual methods I'm using to get that data are extremely flawed, but it gives us an easy data point to demonstrate module creation.
 Here is a very basic implementation of that:

 ```shell
 __apollo_file_count_run() {